genius257/DllStructEx/README.md

 ## drawbacks
 Speed.

-The soltion is implemented via a IDispatch interface.
+The solution is implemented via a IDispatch interface.
 As a result, the calls to the object is slower than normal function calls.